top of page

 Top Businesses & Employers in Tualatin

 If you're considering a move to Tualatin and would be looking for work.
-This city of over 27,000 people is home to some big-name retail and manufacturing companies.
+This city of over 28,000 people is home to many retail, tech, healthcare, and manufacturing companies.
+Some of the larger employers located in Tualatin include, Lam Research, Lumber Products Inc., Columbia Corrugated, and Pacific Foods.

 If you're thinking of moving to Tualatin, there should be ample job opportunities for you waiting!

-Top Destinations & Attractions in Tualatin
+Events, Destinations & Attractions in Tualatin

 There's so much to do and see if your visiting or living in Tualatin, Oregon!
 Whether you're looking to take the kids out for a day of fun and adventure or hoping to wind down after a long day's work, you'll have plenty of options in this charming city!
 Where to start?